-I had known Charles for ten years and during this time he had been incarcerated four times.
+I had known my friend for ten years and during this time he had been incarcerated four times.
 This time it was for ten years.
 Prior to this he had been incarcerated at least five times, all while on a cocaine rampage.
 He was released at the age of 50 having spent most of his life in prison.

-Without purpose that can be applied regardless of the circumstances of his life, Charles’ situation would have been cause for desperation.
+Without purpose that can be applied regardless of the circumstances of his life, his situation would have been cause for desperation.
 My point in sharing this letter is that without purpose we are all hopelessly caught in our pitiful little dreams, be they pleasurable or painful.

 This answer to your concerns about your incarceration comes from the heart.
 May it go to the heart, find its mark, and be helpful.